 Medicare isn’t just for Americans age 65 and older.
 You can also be eligible for Medicare if you meet certain other criteria.
-Medicare Part D, which is Medicare’s prescription drug plan, is included in this eligibility.
+You’re eligible for Part D if you’re eligible for Medicare.

 To be eligible for Medicare, you must qualify in one of the following ways: